aztecman/100_DAYS_OF_ML/README.md

 **3.** Watched a video on Keras: https://www.youtube.com/watch?v=FrkYu2zVUyM

 **Thoughts:**
 I am beginning to grasp the function class / Model class.
-See this documentation for more info: \n https://keras.io/models/about-keras-models/
+See this documentation for more info: https://keras.io/models/about-keras-models/

 ## Day 1: August 25, 2018